practical-scientific-computing/practical-scientific-computing.github.io/shell/04-workflow.md

 Basic job control
 -----------

+Suppose you have a very long-running simulation or analysis, and you would like it to run for many hours or days.
+Using job control, you can ensure that your program stays running even if you get disconnected from the remote server.
+Our "simulation" will use the venerable `sleep` program.

-The shell also provides powerful shortcuts and utilities for canceling, suspending, and resuming processes.
+The shell provides powerful shortcuts and utilities for canceling, suspending, and resuming processes.
 In Unix-like systems, all programs understand _signals_, which are a simple way to tell a process that it is supposed to do something.
 You can imagine them as being like traffic signals.

-Suppose you have a very long running sleep process:
+For example, a 10000s run of our "simulation":

 ```console
 $ sleep 10000